ChatMol/ChatMol/README.md

 - OpenAI Python package: To install, enter `pip install openai` in the PyMOL command line.
 <!-- ![img](./assets/install.png) -->

-1. Download the plugin script `chatmol.py` and save it to a convenient location on your computer.
+- Download the plugin script `chatmol.py` and save it to a convenient location on your computer.
-2. Open PyMOL.
+- Launch PyMOL.
-3. In the PyMOL command line, enter `run /path/to/chatmol.py` (replace `/path/to` with the actual path to the script).
+- In the PyMOL command line, enter `run /path/to/chatmol.py` (replace `/path/to` with the actual path to the script).
-4. Create a .PyMOL folder in your home director for saving PyMOL related files, like ChatGPT API keys, PyMOL license file etc.
+- Create a .PyMOL folder in your home director for saving PyMOL related files, like ChatGPT API keys, PyMOL license file etc.
-5. The plugin is now installed and ready to use.
+- The plugin is now installed and ready to use.

 Alternatively, you can use the following command to load the plugin directly: